FasterSoftwareDeveloper/Safino-Offline-Password-Saver-Android-Studio/README.md

 - 🌟 Star this repo to support the creator
 - 🛠️ Submit feature requests or improvements
-- 📤 Share your own versions with no credits
+- 📤 Share your own versions with no credits required

 ---